comunica/comunica/packages/actor-init-rdf-dereference-paged/README.md

-# Comunica RDF Dereference Paged Init Actor
+# Comunica RDF Dereference Paged

 An example init actor for Comunica that triggers an RDF Dereference Paged event for the given URL.